runxiyu/e2-spec/README.md

     implementation-defined behavior.
 3. Support compile-time code execution.
 4. More powerful preprocessor.
-5. Integer underflow and overflow will be detectable and usable after it has already occurred.
-6. You should be able to release variables from the scope they are in, and not only be controllable by code blocks, so stack variables can be released in differing orders.
+5. You should be able to release variables from the scope they are in, and not only be controllable by code blocks, so stack variables can be released in differing orders.
-7. Strings are not null-terminated by default.
+6. Strings are not null-terminated by default.
-8. There is no special null pointer.
+7. There is no special null pointer.
-9. No implicit integer promotion.
+8. No implicit integer promotion.
-10. Void pointers of varying depth (such as void **) can be implicitly casted to pointers of the same or deeper depth (such as void ** -> int ***, but not void ** -> int *).
+9. Void pointers of varying depth (such as `void **`) can be implicitly casted to pointers of the same or deeper depth (such as `void **` -> `int ***`, but not `void **` -> `int *`).